RobertARandolph/AdmiralBumbleBee.com/Health.md

 Since my first cluster headache, let alone the next few dozen, everything else is less than a 1.
 It's inconceivable for anything else to compare.

 I don't bring this up to reinforce the pain level of these headaches, but because of how strange it is to me that I struggle with that question now.
 I didn't realize how subjective a 'pain scale' is, and how much it relies on prior experience.

+I'm not a humanitarian, and there are a few people on this world I would wish unending cluster headache pain to, but these experiences have lead me to question the value of a pain scale for anything other than emergency cognitive evaluation.

 ## Cause